This page us a work in progress as long as this paragraph is here. Last worked on April 21, 2021. Words done. Pictures pending.

 Sometimes, however, activities define the month.

 September for us was preparation for the trip to China, arrival of our new grandson and the trip to China.
-We got back from China a couple days before the end of September, but to us it was a new month entirely.
+We got back from China a couple days before the end of September, but to us it was already October.

 The day after we returned from China I got up early and read the union listings of job postings at the union hall.
 There were a couple of interesting ones.
 I also called the person who said to call him when I got back from China.
 He said they had some calls for a job site up north and if they hadn’t been filled I was welcome to go to the hall and pick one of those up.
 When I got to the hall I was first in line because I had not worked out of the hall for so long.